 Survey area has remained the same (2200 m2) since 2009.
 Initially as a spatial site, surveys took place on a 3 yearly schedules ie 2003, 2006 & 2009.
 Since 2009, the site became a temporal site, surveyed annually.
-261 fish comprising 12 species are evident in the 2019 survey.
+261 fish comprising 12 species were caught in the 2019 survey.
 Historic records for 4 other species exist for this site: bream, rudd, stickleback and tench.
 Of the 261 fish, 69 are greater than 99 mm FL.
 This includes 100% of the perch recorded; 90% of both chub and pike and surprisingly, over a third of the gudgeon (see table 4).

 Smaller indicator species (bullhead, lamprey, minnow stickleback and stone loach) are present, as are eel.
 Two brown trout are recorded, both over 99 mm FL.
 The absence of tags suggests both are native bred.
-The number of minnow recorded is, as always, an underestimate.
-So too bullhead, stickleback and stone loach this is because where high numbers of small species are encountered electric fishing method sample a small proportion of their population due to limitations of the method to avoid harm to them and larger fish.
+The number of smaller species recorded is, as always, an underestimate due to limitations of the method to avoid harm to them and larger fish.